 The movers of capital have no interest in what a particular business does.
 The fact is that because the movers of capital are generally oblivious to science and subservient to the dictates of an assumed efficient capital market, their moves while making money for a few in the short term, generally hurt those it purports to help.
 The fact that the movers of capital would support businesses cutting employee hours in lieu of providing healthcare is probative.

-The movers of capital lack of wisdom and foresight is evident.
-40 years after the oil embargo there was no substantive investments in alternative energy even as countries like Brazil had.
-They’ve effected a business model heavy on outsourcing to maximize profits at the expense of wages falling locally along with an increase in unemployment.
-Lower wages and higher unemployment is tantamount to lower sales which spirals a country into contraction.
+The movers of capital lack of wisdom and foresight are evident.
+40 years after the oil embargo there were no substantive investments in alternative energy even as countries like Brazil had.
+They’ve affected a business model heavy on outsourcing to maximize profits at the expense of wages falling locally along with an increase in unemployment.
+Lower wages and higher unemployment is tantamount to lower sales which spiral a country into contraction.
 This ultimately leads to an eventual and certain depression.

 The indoctrination by a large percentage of our citizens into believing that only these movers of capital have the wherewithal to create jobs while government cannot is provably false.
 It is this false tenet that allows many to believe their unwarranted worth to our society.
 Small and large business people create jobs.
 They are worthy of their profits.
 Government “we the people” create jobs as well.
 After-all teachers, police, firefighters, government scientists, engineers, and the like are all real jobs that add to our economy and societal value.
 A dollar spent whose genesis is the taxpayer receiving a needed service from the government is no different than a dollar spent whose genesis is a taxpayer receiving a needed product or service from a private company.